kamora/PHPCodeGuide/PHPStyleGuide.md

 }
 </pre>

-&#8627; Incorrect because The `extends` keyword is not on the same line.
+&#8627; Incorrect because the `extends` keyword is not on the same line.

 #### &#10004; Correct